NamoDev/Asgard/readme.md

 ### Requirements
 * PHP >= 7.0.0
 * OpenSSL, PDO, Mbstring, Tokenizer and XML PHP extensions
 * A compatible backend database: either MySQL, PostgreSQL or Microsoft SQL Server.
+SQLite should also work, but that has not been tested.
 * The Composer dependency manager

 ### Installation